ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-6-3.md

-# Addressing Concerns and Ethical Considerations in Using AI for Mental Health Support

 While AI presents exciting opportunities for enhancing mental health and well-being, its use in this field also raises important concerns and ethical considerations.
 In this chapter, we will explore some of these concerns and discuss strategies for addressing them.